SjoerdKoop/vicon_control/README.md

 When using an USB connection, the BeagleBone Block creates two connections (192.168.6.2 and 192.168.7.2).
 Make sure that you **are not** using the [Vicon configuration](https://github.com/SjoerdKoop/vicon_control#setting-up-the-connection) for this specific connection.

 When using an ethernet connection connected to the main switch of the Vicon system, make sure that you **are** using the [Vicon configuration](https://github.com/SjoerdKoop/vicon_control#setting-up-the-connection) for this specific connection.

-**System X is not able to connect or not getting data from system Y**

-* Check the hardware, make sure the cables are properly connected
-* Make sure the IP address is set to the system you want to connect to
-* Make sure the ports of both systems are equal
-* Check the descriptions in [Setting up the connection](https://github.com/SjoerdKoop/vicon_control#setting-up-the-connection)